nidhiab/file-processor/README.md

 it will read the records.csv file inside the jar and produce output for that file.

 If you run the file with an absolute path, it will process that file. <br/>
 Please note that this name would change according to your file name.
-Just pass the absolute file path to the program. <br/>
+Just pass the absolute file path including name to the program as shown below. <br/>

 java -jar file-processor.jar "c://outside_records.csv"